Report Card Comments for Behavior: 120+ Examples You Can Use Today

 I've been there.
 Every teacher has.

-Here's what I've learned: the best behavior comments are short, factual, and forward-looking.
-They tell the parent what you see, not what you feel.
-And they always end with a next step or a positive.
+Here's what I've learned from years in the classroom and from reading report cards as a parent: the best behavior comments are short, factual, and forward-looking.
+They tell the family what you see, not what you feel.
+They focus on observable behaviors, explain the support being provided, and leave room for growth.

 When behavior is strong